Paul Reynolds’ – “Rainy Day” Baker

 - font size decrease font size increase font size

-This recipe comes courtesy of veteran Great Bear Lake guide Paul Reynolds, who was fond of saying:
+This recipe comes courtesy of legendary Great Bear Lake guide Paul Reynolds, who was fond of saying:

 “Don’t let a little thing like rain stop you from having shore lunch.”